Watch out, this little bill can have big consequences.

 “Trish” shared an apartment with three roommates.
 They all got along well and everyone split the bills equally.
 So when she moved out and one of her roommates took over the electric utility account that had been in her name, she figured she had nothing to worry about.

-Then three years later, she received a call from a collection agency stating that she owed over $300 for an unpaid balance on the account.
+Then three years later, she received a call from a collection agency stating that she owed over $300 for an unpaid utilities balance on the account.
 She quickly contacted the former roommate who had taken over handling the bill and he assured her he always paid it on time.
 More digging however revealed that after he moved out, another roommate took over the account, and he wasn’t nearly as responsible.
 As a result, there were now unpaid bills that she was being told were her responsibility.

 Thinking back, Trish thought she had switched the account out of her name, but she wasn’t positive, and wasn’t sure she could find records to prove it.

-She’s devastated; not only is she facing a potentially expensive bill for services she never used, but also, her otherwise previously perfect credit history now lists a collection account that has caused her credit scores to drop dramatically.
+She’s devastated; not only is she facing a potentially expensive bill for utilities she never used, but also, her otherwise previously perfect credit history now lists a collection account that has caused her credit scores to drop dramatically.

 Over the years, we’ve heard hundreds of variations on this story regarding: